 In any case, whether you pump like a champ or pump like me, every ounce of breast milk is important.
 Knocking over an open bottle of breast milk is like ripping up your paycheck at the end of the week.
 You worked so hard for it, and it’s gone.
 It’s been three years and I still get a little choked up thinking about one particular 3 AM pumping session.

 Lost some of that liquid gold?
-It’s okay to cry.
+It’s TOTALLY okay to cry over spilled milk.

 4. Spilled Milk Smoothie Sadness

 Banana peeled.
 Strawberries sliced.
 Spinach begrudgingly added.
 This smoothie is your me-time.
 Your self-care.
 Your nutrition in a cup.

 You have a lot going on, breakfast is most often eaten on the go, and you’re relying too much on your multivitamin to keep the doctor away, so there is a lot riding on this smoothie.

 In goes the banana, the strawberries, the spinach, and the ice.
 Then in goes the almond milk, and out goes the almond milk.
 Right through the bottom of the blender that you didn’t screw on properly.
 I can’t even put together a blender??
 There are three parts…

 And how much almond milk did I put in here, 6 gallons?
 Why are there 6 gallons of almond milk on my floor?